Commercial Lease Agreement Template, Free Download 2026

 Execute and Record the Lease

-Both parties should have the completed lease reviewed by their respective attorneys and commercial real estate advisors before signing.
+Both parties should have the completed commercial lease form reviewed by their respective attorneys and commercial real estate advisors before signing.
 After execution, some jurisdictions require or recommend recording a memorandum of lease in the county land records to provide constructive notice of the tenant's leasehold interest, particularly for long-term leases.
 Each party retains a fully executed original with all exhibits, floor plans, and work letters attached.

 Free Template vs Custom Commercial Lease Agreement